-5.02 (13) "Political party" or "party" means a state committee registered under s.
-11.05 and organized exclusively for political purposes under whose name candidates appear on a ballot at any election, and all county, congressional, legislative, local and other affiliated committees authorized to operate under the same name.
+1 SECTION 1.
+5.02 (13) of the statutes is amended to read: 2 5.02 (13) "Political party" or "party" means a state committee registered under 3 s.
+11.05 and organized exclusively for political purposes under whose name 4 candidates appear on a ballot at any election, and all county, congressional, 5 legislative, local and other affiliated committees authorized to operate under the 6 same name.
 For purposes of ch.
-11, the term does not include a legislative campaign committee or a committee filing an oath under s.
+11, the term does not include a legislative campaign 7 committee or a committee filing an oath under s.
 11.06 (7).

-Section 3.
+8 SECTION 2.
 7.08 (2) (c) and (cm) of the statutes are amended to read:

-7.08 (2) (c) As soon as possible after the canvass of the spring and September primary votes, but no later than the first Tuesday in March and the 4th Tuesday in September, transmit to the state treasurer a certified list of all eligible candidates for state office who have filed applications under s.
-11.50 (2) and whom who the board determines to be are eligible to receive payments from the Wisconsin election campaign fund.
-The board shall also electronically transmit a similar list of candidates who the board determines are eligible to receive a grant under s.
-11.50 (9) (ba) or (bb) within 24 hours after any candidate qualifies to receive such a grant.
-Each list shall contain each candidate's name, the mailing address indicated upon the candidate's registration form, the office for which the individual is a candidate and the party or principle which he or she represents, if any.
+1 7.08 (2) (c) As soon as possible after the canvass of the spring and September $\mathbf{2}$ primary votes, but no later than the first Tuesday in March and the 4th Tuesday in 3 September, transmit to the state treasurer a certified list of all eligible candidates 4 for state office who have filed applications under s.
+11.50 (2) and whom who the board 5 determines to be are eligible to receive payments from the Wisconsin election 6 campaign fund.
+The board shall also electronically transmit a similar list of 7 candidates who the board determines are eligible to receive a grant under s.
+11.50 (9) (b), (ba), or (bb) within 24 hours after any candidate gualifies to receive such a 8 9 grant.
+Each list shall contain each candidate's name, the mailing address indicated 10 upon the candidate's registration form, the office for which the individual is a 11 candidate and the party or principle which he or she represents, if any.

-(cm) As soon as possible after the canvass of a special primary, or the date that the primary would be held, if required, transmit to the state treasurer a certified list of all eligible candidates for state office who have filed applications under s.
-11.50 (2) and whom who the board determines to be are eligible to receive a grant from the Wisconsin election campaign fund prior to the election.
-The board shall also transmit a similar list of candidates, if any, who have filed applications under s.
+12(cm) As soon as possible after the canvass of a special primary, or the date that 13 the primary would be held, if required, transmit to the state treasurer a certified list 14of all eligible candidates for state office who have filed applications under s.
+11.50 (2) 15and whom who the board determines to be are eligible to receive a grant from the Wisconsin election campaign fund prior to the election.
+The board shall also transmit 16 17a similar list of candidates, if any, who have filed applications under s.
 11.50 (2) and whom who the board determines to be are eligible to receive a grant under s.
-11.50 (1) (a) 2. after the special election.
-The board shall electronically transmit a similar list of candidates who the board determines are eligible to receive a grant under s.
-11.50 (9) (ba) or (bb) within 24 hours after any candidate qualifies to receive such a grant.
-Each list shall contain each candidate's name, the mailing address indicated upon the candidate's registration form, the office for which the individual is a candidate and the party or principle which he or she represents, if any.
+11.50 18 (1) (a) 2. after the special election.
+The board shall electronically transmit a similar 19 20list of candidates who the board determines are eligible to receive a grant under s.
+2111.50 (9) (b), (ba), or (bb) within 24 hours after any candidate gualifies to receive such 22a grant.
+Each list shall contain each candidate's name, the mailing address indicated 23upon the candidate's registration form, the office for which the individual is a $\mathbf{24}$ candidate and the party or principle which he or she represents, if any.

-Section 4.
+SECTION 3.
 7.08 (2) (cs) of the statutes is created to read: